LupusVirtute/LupusVirtute/README.md

 # Hello!
 ### Something about me
 I am Software Developer i love programming i started as a kid making my first program with cpp i was interested in programs that just controlled my own computer at low level after that i was interested in games and servers after that i got into PHP JS HTML and CSS as part of web dev after that i replaced php with C# and falled in love with OOP
-### Something about me and programming
+### My touch with programming
-I love programming due to how i can automatize things and do something for me i love technologies that make my life easier mainly due to how these make my life easier and help me advance with my projects a lot of faster i also like to do some frameworks of my own to ease the repetetive processes
+I love programming due to how i can automatize things and make machines do something for me i love technologies that make my life easier mainly due to how these can make my life easier and help me advance with my projects a lot of faster i also like to do some frameworks of my own to ease the repetetive processes
 ## Technologies i am advanced at and love ❤️
 <!-- ADVANCED_TECH -->
 + <a><img src='./AdvancedTechnologies/.NET.png' alt='.NET.png' style='max-width:128px;' height='32'/></a>